BRITISH VIRGIN ISLANDS

 BVI has a taxation system, typical for a modern-day offshore tax haven.
 The corporate or personal income is for by all means abolished, neither there is any tax on capital gains.
 The Government fulfills its budget from payroll tax (10% for small enterprises and 14% for all the rest) as well as from import and stamp duties, license fees and company registration fees.
 Offshore financial services sector contributes substantially to the BVI`s economy.

 The official currency of the BVI is US dollar.
 Hence, the Government is not capable to artificially restrict or control the issue of currency and there are no exchange controls.
 Inevitably, therefore, the national economy depends on the general health of the American dollar, with all its possible highs and lows.
-There is a communications services liberalisation program currently underway in the BVI, but an excellent communications infrastructure has already been present for quite some time, largely thanks to Cable & Wireless.
+The BVI enjoys excellent communications infrastructure: well-developed telephone and internet services, high quality cable and wireless.
 Access by air to the BVI is provided by its international airport, which, however, is limited in length and unable to land intercontinental jumbo-jets.
 By sea, there is a scheduled ferry service with the neighbouring US Virgin Islands.

 For more geographical and practical information on British Virgin Islands, please feel free to go to the full BVI country description.